Listed in the 1892 January to March birth index

 The most devastating raid on London took place on the night of 10/11 May 1941.

 The moon was full and the Thames had a very low ebb tide.
-These two combined with a maximum effort by the Germans, before the moved east to attack the Soviet Union, to produce one of the most devastating raids on the capital.
+These two combined with a maximum effort by the Germans, before they moved east to attack the Soviet Union, to produce one of the most devastating raids on the capital.

 It is impossible to provide comprehensive detail of the night’s many actions but a number of highlights might give a little idea: